francool57/facilisdb/README.md

 ## 🤝 Contributing

-We love your input!
-Check out our [Contributing Guidelines](CONTRIBUTING.md) to get started.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)